RIT-Software-Engineering/RIT-SE-Senior-Project/test_cases/ai.md

 1. The AI system in this portal utilizes Google’s Gemini API Studio and it can run within the free tier bounds.
 To set this up within local development, create [Gemini API](https://aistudio.google.com/apikey) key through Google, the website’s links and setup process is fairly straightforward, and paste the key into the .env file in the server directory.
    ![API Key 1](images/apikey1.png)

-2. To quickly test if the API is working, sign in as an admin, navigate to the “Students” tab, press on a student’s name link to view their details, and press the “Generate AI Summerization” button.
+2. To quickly test if the API is working, sign in as an admin, navigate to the “Students” tab, press on a student’s name link to view their details, and press the “Generate AI Summarization” button.
 It should take a second but an AI summarization like below should appear.
    ![API Key 2](images/apikey2.png)

 3. If the API key is empty or invalid the generated AI summarization should output similar to below.